These homemade strawberry cream cheese scones are filled with fresh strawberries and topped with a vanilla glaze.

 The cream cheese not only pairs perfectly with the strawberries (hello strawberry cheesecake), it also yields a richness in both flavor and texture that is absolutely unbeatable.

-Basically, these strawberry cream cheese scones have my whole heart.
+With a bit of vanilla glaze, these strawberry scones pretty much have my whole heart.

 Tips & Tricks for these Easy Strawberry Cream Cheese Scones: